QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   request PGP operations (e.g., signing and encryption) in the backend vault.
   Even then, no qube ever has direct access to Alice's private keys except the backend vault itself.

 - A password manager vault.
-This is another completely offline, network-isolated qube where Alice uses her offline password manager to store all of her usernames and passwords.
-She uses the [secure copy and paste system](/doc/how-to-copy-and-paste-text/) to quickly copy credentials into other qubes whenever she needs to log into anything.
+This is another completely offline, network-isolated qube where Alice uses her offline password manager, KeePassXC, to store all of her usernames and passwords.
+She uses the [secure copy and paste](/doc/how-to-copy-and-paste-text/) system to quickly copy credentials into other qubes whenever she needs to log into anything.

 - Personal qubes.
 One of the things Alice loves the most about Qubes is that she can use it for both work *and* personal stuff without having to worry